FesonX/zendesk-mcp-server/README.md

 2. All image attachments are automatically fetched and displayed

 The manual mode is recommended for tickets with many attachments, while automatic mode is best for tickets with few images where visual context is essential.

+### Macros

+The server supports Zendesk macros for automated ticket workflows:

+- **Search and discover macros** by keywords or title
+- **View complete macro configurations** including all actions and restrictions
+- **Apply macros to tickets** to automate common actions (status changes, canned responses, field updates, etc.)

+Macros are useful for:
+- Standardizing responses to common issues
+- Automating repetitive ticket workflows
+- Applying consistent ticket categorization and routing
+- Ensuring compliance with team procedures

 ## Resources